 We need to renew our liturgical life.
 We need good catechetical sites online and there’s still something to be said for the books in our library downstairs.
 They were gathered by people before me, who were wondering about things as I am now.
 Someone recognized Sister Bryce’s book was a good book to hold on to.

 Reading the scriptures daily and on Sundays in the lectionary and the Liturgy of the Hours is one of the great reforms begun by the Catholic Church after the Second Vatican Council.
-It’s part of an effort to seek renewal through the Word of God.
-Yet, after 60 or so years, we’re still getting used to it.
+It’s an effort to seek renewal through the Word of God, yet after 60 or so years we’re still getting used to it.
+Not too many individuals or parishes or other groups in the Catholic Church focus on it, in my view.

 Then there are the various readings of the Old Testament.
 They can be hard to understand, but the church wisely keeps them side by side with the New Testament.
 They hold a treasure all their own.
 We need to understand them better.